fthiess/k6mtv.org/content/nets/index.md

 - The main SPECS Net begins at 20:00 on the W6ASH repeater VHF frequencies of 145.270 (with a 100 Hz PL tone).
 During this net each city will be told the frequency to immediately switch to for their own local nets.

-- The **Mountain View ARES/RACES net** begins immediately after it's frequency is announced on the main SPECS net---usually 146.535 MHz simplex, or our alternate frequency of 147.495 MHz simplex.
-The net control operator will ask for check-ins in order of the first letter of each individual's call sign _suffix_ (e.g. the suffix for "K6MTV" is "MTV", so the the operator with that call sign would check in under "M").
+- The **Mountain View ARES/RACES net** begins immediately after its frequency is announced on the main SPECS net---usually 146.535 MHz simplex, or our alternate frequency of 147.495 MHz simplex.
+The net control operator will ask for check-ins in order of the first letter of each individual's call sign _suffix_ (the suffix is the letter or letters to the right of the number in the call sign, e.g. the suffix for "K6MTV" is "MTV", so the the operator with that call sign would check in under "M").
 Visitors are welcome to check-in.

 - Finally, Santa Clara County ARES/RACES conducts an optional [weekly packet practice](https://www.scc-ares-races.org/data/packet/weekly-packet-practice.html).
 Operators